galaxyproject/gxadmin/CONTRIBUTING.md

 1. Please make PRs to the `main` branch
 2. When making changes:
 	1. Make changes to parts/
+	2. Run `make` to build gxadmin and test
 	2. Update the changelog for your additions
 3. Commit everything except the `gxadmin` file